eflanili7881/SVFUnpacker/README.md

 This indicates:
 - Source file is exist where you want to give source file variable, but you supplied wrong path to source file variable.
+  - In example, your file is inside on **X:\path1**, but you entered **X:\path2** to source file variable.
 - Source file is missing from given location to source file variable.
 - Source file's contents are same as it should, but it's name is different from name that's inside of SVF file.
+  - In example, file name that's inside of SVF file that you want to expand to full file is **X.iso**, but source file name is **Y.iso** and file contents are identical to the hash that's inside on SVF file that you want to expand to full file.

 You can fix this by downloading/moving/renaming source file to path that you supplied to source file variable or changing path that's supplied to source file variable to right one.